-- One Brett owned a house in London (25 Fitzroy Square which is not in the City of London) in which he lived with his female partner, Carre.
-The house was visited from time to time by Britt's nephew, Lummies.
-Also, one Berg visited the house but did not live there; - All four were were convicted of a common law conspiracy to corrupt the morals of, and to debauch, persons resorting to a certain disorderly house.
-Britt and Carrie were also convicted of keeping a disorderly house and Lummies of aiding and abetting them.
-However, there is no evidence of how persistent was the 'disorderliness' an important element in respect of the keeping of a disorderly house; - It was also left unclear whether any payment was made for the sexual services.
-This is another important element in respect of the keeping of a disorderly house, since it must be for 'lucre or gain'; as in the case of bawdy houses, gaming houses, cockpit fighting etc.; - It is also unclear what the sexual services were.
-It seems the charge was that persons were visiting (or might visit) the house to engage in homosexual acts with Britt.
-However, who were these people being debauched ?
+disorderly house and Lummies of aiding and abetting them.
+However, there is no evidence of how persistent was the 'disorderliness'-an important element in respect of the keeping of a disorderly house:

+- It was also left unclear whether any payment was made for the sexual services.
+This is another important element in respect of the keeping of a disorderly house, since it must be for 'lucre or gain'; as in the case of bawdy houses, gaming houses, cockpit fighting etc.; 2 - It is also unclear what the sexual services were.
+It seems the charge was that persons were visiting (or might visit) the house to engage in homosexual acts with Britt.3 However, who were these people being debauched?
 It cannot be any of the four appellants since they were convicted of conspiring to debauch.
 Yet the case cites no member of the public or other person who ever visited the house.
 This is important in respect of the offence of keeping a disorderly house where an element of 'open house' is required.
-That is, it must be a 'common' house one open to the public in some fashion; - The indictment was formulated on the basis of Higginson (1762), an indictment for keeping a disorderly house (common cockpit); - At their trial, rather extraordinarily, the Recorder based his definition of a 'disorderly house' not on any case or legal texts, but on Webster's dictionary even though the prosecution had not proferred the same.
+That is, it must be a 'common' house-one open to the public in some fashion; - The indictment was formulated on the basis of Higginson (1762), an indictment for keeping a disorderly house (common cockpit);4 - At their trial, rather extraordinarily, the Recorder based his definition of a 'disorderly house' not on any case or legal texts, but on Webster's dictionary-even though the prosecution had not proferred the lewd and immoral persons assembled for the purpose of unnatural practices.
+7

-Avory J (who gave judgment) noted that the gist of the indictment was that the accused were:
+Avory J (who gave judgment) 6 noted that the gist of the indictment was that the accused were: